What are Antimicrobial Agents?

-Infections and diseases may be caused by the different type of organisms like bacteria, fungi and virus etc., in humans and animals.
-The drug used to prevent the pathogenicity of microorganism is called an antimicrobial agent.
+Infections and diseases may be caused by different types of organisms like bacteria, fungi, and viruses, etc., in humans and animals.
+The drug used to prevent the pathogenicity of microorganisms is called an antimicrobial agent.

-- Antiviral agent: A drug which is used to stop the pathogenic action of a virus is called as antiviral agents.
+- Antiviral agent: A drug which is used to stop the pathogenic action of a virus is called antiviral agents.
 Example: Tamiflu.

 Antibiotics are the substances which are derived from one microorganism in order to kill another microorganism.
 Antibiotics are effective against bacterial, fungal and parasitic infections.
 But, antibiotics are not helpful against viral infections.

 The development of chemical synthesis has helped to produce the synthetic components which act as an antimicrobial agent against the pathogenic bacteria.
 These synthetic components are also called as antibiotics.
-Pathogenic bacteria can be killed by the synthetic components at low concentrations.
+Pathogenic bacteria can be killed by synthetic components at low concentrations.
 Examples: Ampicillin and amoxicillin.

 Two types of antibiotics are commonly available.
 These are as follows:

-- Bacteriostatic antibiotics: These antibiotics have an inhibitory effect on bacteria.
+- Bacteriostatic antibiotics – These antibiotics have an inhibitory effect on bacteria.
 Example: Erythromycin, Tetracycline, Chloramphenicol.

-Depends on the spectrum of action, antibiotics are further classified into three types.
+Depending on the spectrum of action, antibiotics are further classified into three types.
 These are as follows:

-- Broad spectrum antibiotics: These antibiotics are widely used to kill or inhibit the Gram positive and Gram negative bacteria.
+- Broad-spectrum antibiotics: These antibiotics are widely used to kill or inhibit the Gram-positive and Gram-negative bacteria.
 Example: Chloramphenicol

 - Narrow spectrum antibiotics: These antibiotics are widely effective against specific groups of bacteria.
 Example: Penicillin G

 - Limited spectrum antibiotics: These antibiotics are effective against a single organism or a single disease.
 Example: Dysidazirine.

-Antiseptics and disinfectants
+Antiseptics and Disinfectants

 Antiseptics and disinfectants are the chemical components which are used as antimicrobial agents.

-Antiseptics are applied to the injured tissues, cuts and infected skin surfaces.
+Antiseptics are applied to the injured tissues, cuts, and infected skin surfaces.
 Antiseptics are not prescribed to be taken orally.
 A few examples are given below:

-- Dettol: It is a mixture of chloroxylenol and terpineol.
+- Dettol – It is a mixture of chloroxylenol and terpineol.
 It is used to apply in the wounds.

 - Iodine tincture and iodoform – It has very good antiseptic properties.